escuccim/mammography-models/ReadMe.md

 The DDSM is a well-known dataset of normal and abnormal scans, and one of the few publicly available datasets of mammography imaging.
 Unfortunately, the size of the dataset is relatively small.
 To increase the amount of training data we extract the Regions of Interest (ROI) from each image, perform data augmentation and then train ConvNets on the augmented data.
 The ConvNets were trained to predict both whether a scan was normal or abnormal, and to predict whether abnormalities were calcifications or masses and benign or malignant.

 ## Related Work
-There exists a great deal of research into applying deep learning to medical diagnosis, but privacy concerns make the availability of training data a limiting factor, and thus there is not much research into applying ConvNets to mammography.
+There exists a great deal of research into applying deep learning to medical diagnosis, but the lack of available training data is a limiting factor, and thus there is not much research into applying ConvNets to mammography.
 [1, 4] use ConvNets to classify pre-detected breast masses by pathology and type, but do not attempt to detect masses from scans.
 [2,3] detect abnormalities using combinations of region-based CNNs and random forests.

 ## Datasets
 The DDSM [6] is a database of 2,620 scanned film mammography studies.
 It contains normal, benign, and malignant cases with verified pathology information.
 The DDSM is saved as Lossless JPEGs, an archaic format which has not been maintained in about 20 years.
 The CBIS-DDSM [8] collection includes a subset of the DDSM data selected and curated by a trained mammographer.
 The CBIS-DDSM images have been pre-processed and saved as Dicom images, and thus are better quality than the DDSM images, but this dataset only contains scans with abnormalities.
 In order to create a dataset which can be used to predict the presence of abnormalities, the ROIs were extracted from the CBIS-DDSM dataset and combined with normal images taken from the DDSM dataset.

 The MIAS dataset is a very small set of mammography images, consisting of 330 scans of all classes.
 The scans are standardized to a size of 1024x1024 pixels.
-The size of the dataset made this unusable for training.
+The size of the dataset made this unusable for training, but it was used for exploratory data analysis and as a supplementary test data set.

 Data from the University of California Irvine Machine Learning Repository [5] was also used for exploratory data analysis to gain insight into the characteristics of abnormalities.

 ## Methods

 ### Data Preprocessing and Augmentation
-Images from both the CBIS-DDSM and the DDSM datasets were pre-processed to extract the ROIs into images of a size suitable to train a ConvNet on.
-Multiple datasets were created of differing sizes using different extraction methods and amounts of data augmentation.
-Then these datasets were used to train several ConvNets, including custom designed architectures as well as customized variations on VGG and Inception.
+In order to create a training dataset of adequate size images from the CBIS-DDSM dataset were combined with images from the DDSM dataset.
+As the raw images are not of a standard size we extracted 299x299 tiles from each raw scan.
+For the CBIS-DDSM images the provided masks were used to extract the Region of Interest (ROI).
+For the DDSM images we created tiles out of each image and used them as long as they met certain basic criteria.

+Data augmentation was used to increase the size of the datasets, with multiple datasets created with different techniques used to extract the ROI and different amounts of data augmentation.

 #### Training Datasets
 Multiple datasets were created using different techniques and amounts of data augmentation.
 The datasets ranged in size from 27,000 training images to 62,000 training images.

-1. Dataset 5 consisted of 39,316 images.
-This dataset was the first to use data augmentation so that each ROI was represented in multiple ways.
-However, this dataset did not properly separate training and test data, so was not useable for evaluating models.
-2. Dataset 6 consisted of 62,764 images.
-This dataset was created using an "everything but the kitchen street" approach to the ROI extraction, combining elements of both extraction methods described below.
-Each ROI was extracted at size, zoomed in or out depending on its size, cropped and with random rotation and flipping.
+1. Dataset 6 consisted of 62,764 images.
+This dataset was created to be as large as possible, and each ROI is extracted multiple times in multiple ways using both ROI extraction methods described below.
+Each ROI was extracted with fixed context, with padding, at its original size, and if the ROI was larger than our target image it was also extracted as overlapping tiles.
-3. Dataset 8 consisted of 40,559 images.
+2. Dataset 8 consisted of 40,559 images.
 This dataset used the extraction method 1 described below to provide greater context for each ROI.
+This dataset was created for the purpose of classifying the ROIs by their type and pathology.
-4. Dataset 9 consisted of 43,739 images.
+3. Dataset 9 consisted of 43,739 images.
 The previous datasets had used zoomed images of the ROIs, which was problematic as it required the ROI to be pre-identified and isolated.
-This dataset was created using extraction method 2 with the goal of training a ConvNet to recognize abnormalities from un-augmented input images.
+This dataset was created using extraction method 2 described below.

-### ROI Extraction of CBIS-DDSM Images
+### ROI Extraction Methods for CBIS-DDSM Images
 The CBIS-DDSM scans were of relatively large size, with a mean height of 5295 pixels and a mean width of 3131 pixels.
 Masks highlighting the ROIs were provided.
 The masks were used to extract the ROI by creating a square around the white areas of the mask.

 Using the mask, the ROIs were extracted at 598x598 and then sized down to 299x299.
 To increase the size of the training data, each ROI was extracted multiple times using the methodologies described below.
 The size and variety of the data was also increased by randomly horizontally flipping each tile, randomly vertically flipping each tile, randomly rotating each tile, and by randomly positioning each ROI within the tile.